Hassan Lok Sabha constituency

 Hassan Lok Sabha constituency Lok Sabha (lower house of Parliament) constituency is in Karnataka state in Southern India.
 The constituency was represented by Former Prime Minister H.D.
 Deve Gowda from 1991 to 1994, 1998 to 1999 and again from 2004 and 2014.
 This constituency comprises Hassan district and Kaduru Taluk in Chikmagaluru district.

-Vidhana Sabha segments and demographics
+Legislative Assembly segments and demographics

 Hassan Lok Sabha constituency currently comprises the following eight Legislative Assembly segments: